How to Pray Effective Prayers

 To learn more about praying to God from the heart, read “Prayer From the Heart” and “What Can We Learn From Daniel’s Passionate Prayer?”

-After the amen
+Effective prayers after the amen

 God expects His servants to remain in constant communication with Him.
 Praying is a developed skill.
 We have to learn how to pray—and how to pray effectively—in the same way that the priests had to learn how to offer incense.